 With an 85-foot Marble corridor, beautifully crafted wooden doors, and a renovated white building, this mansion of Khelat Ghosh is one of a kind.
 The Thakur Dalan is stunning and comes alive during Durga Puja.
 Certain artifacts were on display in the area near the Durga Pratima and we were lucky enough to have a look around.
 The Puja celebrated here is around 170 years old.

 The house was built by Babu Khelat Ghosh during the 19th century.
 Later he moved away from the original house.
 Babu Khelat Ghosh was the grandson of Ramlochan Ghosh, a clerk working under Warren Hastings.
 You can vividly observe the colonial influence in the beautification of the mansion with statues that resemble the ones you can see in Western countries.

 7. NILMONI SEN BARIR DURGA PUJA

 Address: 117/1 Baithakhana Road, Kolkata – 700009

 Nilmoni Sen, a gold merchant from 19th century Calcutta celebrated Durga Puja in this house since 1913.
-The Thakur Dalan looks stunning with the arched pattern.
+The Thakur Dalan looks stunning with an arched pattern.
 Nilmoni Sen’s bari is famous for worshipping the Abhaya Durga.

-I couldn’t, visit the puja but I asked one of my friends to share a picture for all my readers.
+I couldn’t visit the puja but I asked one of my friends to share a picture for all my readers.